Data Smackdown

 Final Score

-The final score for the five assignments selected for each category will be obtained as the weighted average, with a maximum of three decimal places, of the scores obtained in the first and second assignments, by the following formula:
+The final score for the two assignments for each category will be obtained as the weighted average, with a maximum of three decimal places, of the scores obtained in the first and second assignments, by the following formula:

 Final score = 0.25 * 1st test score + 0.75 * 2nd test score.

-The winning team is the one that obtains the highest final score in each category.
-The other four teams from each category will be considered finalists of their respective categories.
+The winning team is the one that obtains the highest final score.
+The other two teams from each category will be considered finalists of their respective categories.

 Jury